3D-Printing-for-Microfluidics/3D_printer_control/README.md

-# Purpose - 9/2/19 - GN
+# Purpose - 4/08/2020

-This repository's `master` branch contains the code being actively used by the Raspberry Pi 3 B+ (RPi) on the HR3 3D printer.
-Going forward, the code in this branch should always be the active code being used on the RPi.
-Therefore all development focused on modifying and improving the actively used HR3 (and, soon, HR3.1) RPi code must be done on this branch.
+This repository's `master` branch contains the code being actively used by the Raspberry Pi 3 B+ (RPi) on the HR3.3 3D printer.

+A summary of the active branches is listed below:

+  * `HR2` - software in use on the HR2 3D printer
+  * `EMBL_stable` - software in use on the EMBL 3D printer
+  * `EMBL` - buggy software intended for the EMBL 3D printer, but abandoned
-**The `HR3P2` branch has the current software in development for the new HR3.2 printer.**
+  * `HR3v2` - software in use on the HR3.2 3D printer

-# To do

-- Change load cell Teensy and python code so that data errors are handled without generating malformed csv files
-- Fix format of file with encoder data that is recorded for each print run
-- Change motor control on front end so that arbitrary positions can be entered rather than only being able to jog to a position in at minimum 10 &mu;m increments
+  * `HR3v3` - software in use for the HR3.3 3D printer.
+This branch will stay up to date with `master` until `master` diverges for a newer printer
+  * `gen1-1` - software used on the now defunct gen1-1 (now named HR1.1) 3D printer

 # Running the dummy server